microsoft/oss-ssc-framework/README.md

 *SLA to Triage Issues*:
 - The OSS SSC Framework working group will review, triage, and respond to issues during each Community Meeting.

-*Community Meetings*:
+*Community Meetings and Technical Meetings*:
+- <a href=[https://calendar.google.com/calendar/ical/eqv110d2cdrev5mf51ie7hapu4%40group.calendar.google.com/public/basic.ics]>iCal Subscription Link</a>
+-
 - OSS SSC Framework community meetings are held the 3rd Tuesday of every month @ 12:00 PM Pacific.
-Email adrian.diglio@microsoft.com to be added to the meeting invitation.
+Please click the iCal Subscription link above or email adrian.diglio@microsoft.com to be added to the meeting invitation.

 *Technical Meetings*:
 - OSS SSC Framework technical meetings are held the last Monday of every month @ 2:00 PM Pacific.
-Email adrian.diglio@microsoft.com to be added to the meeting invitation.
+Please click the iCal Subscription link above or email adrian.diglio@microsoft.com to be added to the meeting invitation.

 *Chat channels*: